erizov/Professor/semester_10/lecture_70_ai_governance/data_governance_ai/school.en.md

 ## Simple Explanation

-Data Governance Ai is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Data Governance for AI is an algorithm used to solve specific problems in computer science.

 ## Where It's Used